cs96and/FoundryVTT-multistatus/README.md

 ![](images/multistatus.gif)

+## System Compatibility
+Multi Token Status has been tested and verified working with the following systems...
+* Age of Sigmar: Soulbound (age-of-sigmar-soulbound)
+* Dungeons & Dragons v3.5 (D35E) *
+* Dungeons & Dragons 5th Edition (dnd5e)
+* Pathfinder 1st Edition (pf1) *
+* Simple Worldbuilding (worldbuilding)
+* Savage Worlds Adventure Edition (swade)

+*\* Note that "Buffs" in D&D 3.5 and PF1e will only trigger for a single token*

+Unfortunately Pathfinder 2nd Edition is not currently supported as it handles token statuses very differently from core foundry.
+Other systems may work if they do not greatly alter the way token statuses work.
+Any extra extra buttons that get added the end of the status list (e.g. "Buffs" in D&D 3.5 / PF1e) may still only trigger for a single token at a time.

 ## Installation
 Multi Token Status can be installed using the Foundry module installer.
 Alternatively, you can install it using the following manifest URL...<br>
 https://github.com/cs96and/FoundryVTT-multistatus/releases/latest/download/module.json